 Early retirement is a dream for most Americans, but most would settle for knowing that they’ll have enough savings and investments to let them comfortably enjoy their families, friends, hobbies and travel once they choose to transition out of work life.
-Yet, according to the Employee Research Institute, in 2015, only 48% of workers (and/or spouses) had tried to calculate how much money they would actually need to save for a comfortable retirement.
+Yet, according to the Employee Research Institute, only 48% of workers (and/or spouses) had tried to calculate how much money they would actually need to save for a comfortable retirement.
 If you’re still putting off that exercise, or you’re simply guessing, you may be in for a shock.
 What you think you’ll need and what your savings patterns point to are often two completely different numbers.

 However, it’s arguably the most important discussion you should have with a financial expert.
 If you haven’t yet had that conversation, do yourself and your loved ones a big favor and schedule that appointment today.
 You’ll walk away with a clear vision of today’s most effective retirement saving strategies.